MobileFirstLLC/extension-cli/guide/13-dev-env.md

 2. Clone the forked repo and then open it in your favorite web IDE

-3. Run the following command in terminal
+3. Run the following command in terminal:

 ```bash
 npm install